Follow us on

 • Platelet Rich Plasma (PRP): Platelet Rich Plasma injections have been compared to various conservative treatments for carpal tunnel syndrome [Catapano et al, 2020; Dong et al, 2020; Malahias et al, 2019].
 While corticosteroids consistently had short-term benefit over PRP injections, longer term data shows PRP has better symptom relief [Catapano et al, 2020; Dong et al, 2020; Malahias et al, 2019].

-Do I need surgery for my Carpal Tunnel Syndrome
+Do I need surgery for my Carpal Tunnel Syndrome?

 In severe cases, where symptoms do not respond to non-surgical treatment, surgery has been shown to be an effective method for treating carpal tunnel syndrome.
 Various techniques have been shown to be effective, with no single technique deemed superior based on the current evidence [Pace et al, 2023].
 However these techniques have specific advantages and disadvantages, and should be taken into account when choosing among the surgical methods.

-Open Carpal Tunnel Release: An open carpal tunnel release uses a traditional incision or mini-incision along the distal wrist crease.
+An open carpal tunnel release uses a traditional incision or mini-incision along the distal wrist crease.
 The most common length of the traditional incision is 5 cm and mini-incision is 2 cm.
 [Pace et al, 2023].
 The incision is extended through the palmar fat and fascia, and then the transverse carpal ligament is completely split longitudinally.
 The wound is closed with stitches.

 Open carpal tunnel release has been reported to be safe overall, but complications include wound infection, nerve injury and scar formation, especially using a traditional size incision.

-Endoscopic carpal tunnel release: The endoscopic carpal tunnel release uses a single or two-portal approach, and was first introduced in 1986 [Okutsu et al, 1986].
+The endoscopic carpal tunnel release uses a single or two-portal approach, and was first introduced in 1986 [Okutsu et al, 1986].
 The endoscopic technique uses a small camera to look into the carpal tunnel and cut through the transverse carpal ligament.

 The endoscopic carpal tunnel release has good reported outcomes with a low complication rate and better esthetic results due to the smaller scar.